|Pistons fire Saunders in first of many big changes|

 Before coming to Detroit, Saunders was 411-326 with the Minnesota Timberwolves.

 He led Minnesota to eight straight postseason appearances, including seven first-round exits and an appearance in the 2004 conference finals.
-After winning franchise-record 58 games, he was fired with a 25-26 mark during the 2004-05 season.
+After winning a franchise-record 58 games, he was fired with a 25-26 mark during the 2004-05 season.

 Celtics guard Sam Cassell expects Saunders, one of his former coaches, to be back in the league.